Never Forgiveness

 What should you do if you know that you have blasphemed the Holy Spirit and now regret it?
 My dear gentle reader, I can offer no assurance that my prescription will have any affect, but I suggest it nevertheless.
 I recommend you lower yourself to the ground and pull yourself into as humble a position as possible and beg the Holy Spirit for mercy with tears, if you are moved to do so.
 If you are truly repentant, then your penitent prayer as a believer may spare you from eternal damnation either in Outer Darkness or the Lake of Fire.
 As part of your penance, you must correct your heresy to anyone who may have heard you voice it or read that you wrote it.
 Be sure to explain why you are doing so to prevent them from committing the same eternal sin.

 What is the consequence of “eternal sin”?
 The immediate consequence is the loss of righteousness which results in no entry to New Jerusalem.
 Those who cannot enter New Jerusalem have an eternal destination of Outer Darkness.
 When one considers the long-term ramifications of committing an eternal sin, then Outer Darkness could be considered a form of “eternal damnation.”
-Therefore, the “eternal damnation” phrase from Mark 3:29 of the King James Version Bible is still correct!
+Therefore, the “eternal damnation” phrase from Mark 3:29 of the King James Version Bible can be dually applied to two outcomes.
 Hence, the consequence of “eternal sin” is “eternal damnation” whether it is Outer Darkness or the Lake of Fire.

 The Remaining Cases